 - Street Team Youth Programs

 - About Us

 - Creating Support

 *The birth of George Leile is celebrated on this date in 1750.
 He was a Black minister.

-Named after his master, he was born a slave on the plantation of a Mr. Leile in the State of Virginia.
-Early in his life, speculators brought him to Georgia and sold him to Henry Sharpe, of Kiokee, GA in Burke County, who was a deacon of the local Baptist Church.
-Early in 1773, young Leile heard a sermon that changed his life and after months of deep meditation and prayer, he converted to the Baptist faith and began to preach the gospel.
-Leile having success in his ministry to the slaves and Deacon Sharpe had him connect himself with the White church of Kiokee.
+Named after his master, he was born a slave on the plantation of Mr. Leile in the State of Virginia.
+Early in his life, speculators brought him to Georgia and sold him to Henry Sharpe of Kiokee, GA, in Burke County, a deacon of the local Baptist Church.
+Early in 1773, young Leile heard a sermon that changed his life, and after months of deep meditation and prayer, he converted to the Baptist faith and began to preach the gospel.
+Leile succeeded in his ministry to the slaves, and Deacon Sharpe had him connect himself with the White church of Kiokee.

-The church then granted him a license and Deacon Sharpe gave him liberty to go from plantation to plantation up and down the Savannah River.
+The church then granted him a license, and Deacon Sharpe gave him liberty to go from plantation to plantation up and down the Savannah River.
 Everywhere he went, both races heard him with rewarding results.
-He was ordained on May 20, 1775, and is often given credit for founding First African Baptist Church in Savannah, Georgia, the oldest Black Church in North America.
-Leile was forced to leave Savannah because his master had remained loyal to the British leaving Georgia when Colonial forces re-established control after the Revolutionary War.
+He was ordained on May 20, 1775, and is often given credit for founding the First African Baptist Church in Savannah, Georgia, the oldest Black Church in North America.
+Leile was forced to leave Savannah because his master had remained loyal to the British, leaving Georgia when Colonial forces re-established control after the Revolutionary War.